zorak86/libAltOID_Sockets/README.md

 Alternative OpenSource Socket Library - by zorak x86
 License: LGPL v3
-Version: 2.0.1 (untested library)
+Version: 2.0.1
-Requires: libAltOID_Mutex
+Requires: libAltOID_Mutex libpthread libssl libcrypto

 ## Usage

-You should compile with the following flags (or use the .pc) -L$$PREFIX/lib -lAltOID_Sockets -lssl -lcrypto
+You should compile with the following flags (or use the .pc) -lAltOID_Sockets -lssl -lcrypto -lAltOID_Mutex -lpthread

 ## Functionality